-By Donna M. Amaral-Phillips Much has been written and discussed regarding the keys to transitioning dairy cows from the dry lot to the milking herd.
+Much has been written and discussed regarding the keys to transitioning dairy cows from the dry lot to the milking herd.
 Scientists, dairy farmers, and allied industry personnel alike agree that this time frame is critical in determining the success or failures seen during the next lactation.
 Gone are the days where "she is placed in the back lot" and managed and fed as cows were in years' past.
 Diets, feeding management, and housing have changed to reflect our improved understanding of the processes that naturally occur during this timeframe and how we can help dairy cows best cope with these natural changes associated with the initiation of lactation.
 Some, including myself, have made the statement that the next lactation starts, not at calving or even just before calving, but as early as the later stages of the previous lactation.

 Continuing these discussions along with the correct implementation of key practices on-farm for transitioning dairy cows are critical to achieving a profitable next lactation.
 In short, well designed and implemented transition cow programs "produce invisible milking cows".
 These invisible milking cows go about their "jobs", needing little supervision or special attention from their owners.
 They eat, rest, rebreed, and milk well without drawing special attention to themselves.
 To achieve a herd of mostly invisible dairy cows, scientists point to the successful implementation of protocols associated with 5 different areas.
 Reviewing these areas on your farm is critical to ensure that these hard working, "cow employees" can do their jobs efficiently.

 #1.
+Cow Comfort

-Cow Comfort The guiding principles associated with cow comfort apply to not only the milking herd, but also cows housed in dry cow facilities.
-Dr. Jim Drackley put it best in a symposium on transition dairy cows; improving cow comfort entails not only managing the facilities themselves, but more importantly "managing cows through that facility".
+The guiding principles associated with cow comfort apply to not only the milking herd, but also cows housed in dry cow facilities.
+Dr. Jim Drackley put it best in his keynote speech at a recent symposium on transition dairy cows; improving cow comfort entails not only managing the facilities themselves, but more importantly "managing cows through that facility".
 Management of facilities as well as cows through that facility, be it a barn or pasture lot, should strive to minimize potential stresses during all phases of the dry period, post dry off as well as pre-fresh.
 These stresses can be associated with overcrowding in resting or feeding areas, repeated movement of cows between groups, and/or heat or mud-related stresses.
-In recent years, Cooperative Extension Service Agriculture and Natural Resources Family and Consumer Sciences 4-H Youth Development MARTIN-GATTON COLLEGE OF AGRICULTURE, FOOD AND ENVIRONMENT Educational programs of Kentucky Cooperative Extension serve all people regardless of economic or social status Educational programs of Kentucky Cooperative Extension serve an people regardless of economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, physical or mental disability or reprisal or relialition for prior civil rights activity.
-Reasonable accommodation of disability may be available with prior notice.
-Program information may be made available in languages other than English.
-University of Kentucky, Kentucky State University, U.S. Department of Agriculture, and Kentucky Counties, Cooperating Community and Economic Development Lexington, KY 40506
+In recent years, the negative impacts of heat stress have been studied.
+Heat stress impacts production of the cow herself, as well as future production of her calf and future calves of the heat-stressed fetus.
+When feasible, dry cow barns or pens should use fans and sprinklers in operation throughout the day, when temperatures warrant, providing cooling for these cows throughout the dry period.
+Overcrowding can become an issue when larger numbers of cows are expected to calve within a set timeframe and housed in a facility designed for fewer cows.
+Dr. Nigel Cook from the University of

+Educational programs of Kentucky Cooperative Extension serve all people regardless of race, color, age, sex, religion, disability, or national origin.